Last updated on September 7th, 2019 at 02:21 pm

 - and follow up with leads

 To do this effectively, an agent needs to properly track what homes his/her leads are looking for.
-The status of those particular homes should be factored in also.
+The status of those homes should be factored in as well.

 This is useful as it helps you to: